keboola/developers-docs/extend/generic-extractor/config/index.md

 the extractor is [registered](/extend/generic-extractor/registration/) as a standalone component with the [Default Bucket](/extend/common-interface/folders/#default-bucket) option.

-The following configuration will make Generic Extractor place all extracted tables in the `ge-tutorial` bucket (the names of the tables are defined by the [`dataType`](/extend/generic-extractor/configuration/config/jobs/#dataType) setting):
+The following configuration will make Generic Extractor put all extracted tables in the `ge-tutorial` bucket (the names of the tables are defined by the [`dataType`](/extend/generic-extractor/configuration/config/jobs/#dataType) setting):

 {% highlight json %}